 - Create a New Application Security Group

 - Once in the Azure portal, click on the menu in the upper-left and select Virtual Machine.
-Note the location of these machines, you’ll need that detail momentarily.
+Note the location of these machines, as you’ll need that detail momentarily.

 - Head back to the main menu and select All Services.
-In the search bar type: application security groups and select that service.
+In the search bar, type application security groups and select that service.
 On the Application Security group page, click the Add button.

 - Under the instance details section, set the name field to asgWebServers.
-Ensure the region is set to the same region as your Virtual Machines (see step 1).
+Ensure the region is set to the same region as your virtual machines (see step 1).

-- Click review and create.
+- Click Review + create.